-The project beeB is based on the development of intellectual outputs, staff and beekeepers training events and multiplier events dedicated to technicians, beekeepers and the general public.
-During the project, five transnational meeting will support the work.
+The beeB project is based on the development of intellectual products, training events for staff and beekeepers, and multiplier events dedicated to technicians, beekeepers and the general public.
+During the project, five transnational meetings supported the work.

 beeB project develops the following 7 intellectual outputs